-This page lists events in Cornwall Libraries and One Stop Shops.
+This page lists special events in Cornwall Libraries and One Stop Shops.
 Events listed on this page are free, unless otherwise stated.

-Take a journey with the South West Reading Passport 2014
+South West Reading Passport 2014

 This year’s Reading passport project is bigger than ever with free events with authors at libraries.
 Four featured writers, Patrick Gale, Adam Nevill, Gareth L Powell and Julia Copus will bring the Reading Passport to life, visiting libraries to meet readers through public talks and workshops to support the Reading Passport content and www.readingpassport.org.
 The Reading Passport project supports library membership and writers by offering an innovative and engaging way to encourage readers to explore a wider range of reading for pleasure.